tsalyers/bug_tracker/README.md

 6. Run the command `flask run`, and the development server should start.
 7. Visit `http://localhost:5000` to view and work with the application.
 (Note: 5000 is the default value for the Flask development server port.
 If you can't connect, check the server's startup message to see if the value is different.)

+(Optionally, you can also run `pytest tests/tests.py` to run a small suite of tests.)

 ### A caveat
 As the Flask development server warns you, it's for demo/testing purposes **only**.
 In production you would use something much more robust to serve your application, like Nginx and Gunicorn.